Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 HTTPD Image

 In this demo section, you will build a custom httpd image in Docker and publish it in Docker Hub.
-First, begin by creating a new project directory using the commands:
+First, begin by creating a new project directory by running the command:

 mkdir firstimage